If you’re reading this, it’s already too late to do your work without the glorious SEO tools available to you today.

-At CIFL, we’ve built an internal template that behaves much like IMPORTJSON, but allows us to return only specific columns from the result (saving you a lot of space against Google Sheets’ 2 million cell limit) – you can grab that template from the CIFL Vault at the bottom of the post.
+At CIFL, we’ve built an internal template that behaves much like IMPORTJSON, but allows us to return only specific columns from the result (saving you a lot of space against Google Sheets’ 2 million cell limit) - you can grab that template from the CIFL Vault here.

 Freshness + Integrity 👏👏👏

 Majestic provides freshness explicitly by providing two separate indices: fresh and historic (denoted by the “&datasource=” section of your query string).

 Fresh are backlinks crawled within the last 90 days, and historic includes all-time data - their historic index goes back to 2012, about as long as you’d humanly need given how much the internet has changed in the last 5 years.

 Majestic’s pricing is based on a sliding scale of “analysis units” ($399 per month for 100 million units, up to $2,999 per month for 3 billion units).
 In our experience, we’ve never seen an agency run out of units in a month on the lowest tier API plan ($399 per month).